A Head Full of Dreams Tour: Critical reception

 The tour was met with generally positive reviews from music critics, with Ludovic Hunter-Tilney from the Financial Times describing it as a "bubble of positivity making its way around a turbulent world".
 He stated large venues were a "natural home" for Coldplay and where their "uplifting platitudes make most sense".
 Writing for The Sydney Morning Herald, Bernard Zuel commented the concert was "very big, but just on the right side of huge.
 They get loud and in your face but never up your nose.
 They grab for audience participation but collegially rather than greedily", praising how they created a "continuously satisfying pop show that has elements of U2 and Taylor Swift, Springsteen and Kylie, but somehow retains a sliver of modesty".
-In his five-star Wembley Stadium review for the Evening Standard, David Smyth stated Coldplay were "playing more stadium shows in London than anyone else this summer because no one else is doing this kind of thing better.
+In a five-star piece for the Evening Standard at Wembley Stadium, David Smyth attested "Coldplay are playing more stadium shows in London than anyone else this summer, because no one else is doing this kind of thing better.
 Long may they shine".
-The Guardians Kitty Empire rated their Croke Park performance with four stars out of five, mentioning that it already felt "like the encore, the kind that sends you out into the night streets, hollering the chorus" when the band played their first two songs.
+Entertainment Weekly ranked the tour among the best of 2016.
+The Observers Kitty Empire rated their Croke Park performance with four stars out of five, mentioning that the band were tireless during an "eye-popping" spectacle.